csalzano/power-boost-for-gravity-forms/readme.txt

 *	Adds field IDs to the right of labels when editing forms
 *   Adds a Resend Feeds button near the Resend Notifications button when viewing an entry.
 *	Adds a tab 'Replace Forms' to the Import/Export page that updates existing forms instead of creating duplicates.
+*   Adds a "Copy Shortcode" row action link to the forms list

 = Web page =